apache/trafficcontrol/docs/source/api/v4/cdns_name_notification.rst

 Response Structure
 ------------------
-:cdnId:			The integral, unique identifier for the CDN on which :term:`Queue Updates` was performed or cleared
-:notification:	The notification added to the CDN
+:notification:	The notification added to the specified CDN
 :username:		The username of the user responsible for creating the CDN notification

 .. code-block:: http